couchbase/kv_engine/docs/BinaryProtocol.md

                     anything on the server).
 It may be used from the client to know if it may use synchronous replication tags in the mutation requests.
-* `OpenTelemetry` This is purely informational (it does not enable / disable anything on the server).
-It may be used from the client to figure out if the server supports OpenTelemetry or not.)
 * `PreserveTtl` This is purely informational (it does not enable / disable anything on the server).
 It may be used from the client to know if it may use PreserveTtl in the operations who carries